jupytercon/jupytercon2025-developingextensions/04-materials/06-working-on-your-own.md

 **What to Watch For**:

-If the confetti doesn't appear:
+If the confetti doesn't appear, try prompting:
 ```
 The button is there but I don't see confetti.
 Check that the z-index
 is high enough and the confetti container is properly positioned.